acook/config/README.markdown

 - **homebrew**   : http://mxcl.github.com/homebrew     - Easily compile and install applications from source.
 Everything in the *Prequisite* and *Recommended* lists can be easily obtained with brew.
 (OSX Only)
 - **RVM**        : http://beginrescueend.com           - Install Ruby, manage sets of gems, manage multiple versions of Ruby.
 - **diffutils**  : http://www.gnu.org/s/diffutils      - GNU file diffing utilities come in handy too.
-- **ack**        : http://betterthangrep.com           - Grep-like utility excellent for source code.
+- **sift**       : https://sift-tool.org               - A fast and powerful alternative to grep.
 - **colordiff**  : http://colordiff.sourceforge.net    - I pattern match with color, so this is a must for me.